UltimaOmega474/BigComBoy/README.md

 # SunBoy

 An emulator for the GameBoy written in C++.
 Only DMG compatible games work at this time.
-CGB support is planned but not in active development.
 The project is split into two modules, the emulator core and frontend.

 ## Compatibility